How To Stream Live From Your iPhone in 2025 (Step-by-Step for Businesses)

 In this article, we’ll discuss how you can use the iPhone as a business tool for mobile live streaming.
-For those looking to get started with live streaming, owning an iPhone is a great investment.
-You might have to get a few mobile live streaming accessories though.
+For those looking to get started, owning an iPhone is a great investment.
+You might have to get a few mobile live-streaming accessories though.
 Just as in the case of Android smartphones, the trick is mastering the basics of your iPhone.

 We’ll teach you how to live stream on an iPhone using an iOS application and with RTMP (real-time messaging protocol) ingestion from your Dacast account.